 There are things that only another doctor can understand about the real life of being a doctor.
 There are things that only a mother or a teacher can understand about those roles.
 In the same way, only another missionary can really understand the life of a missionary.

-When we embarked on our first missionary trip we had committed to a semester of teaching at LCC in Klaipedia, Lithuania, a university built after the Soviet occupation.
-A full semester was a good length of time to begin to merge into a former Soviet block country.
+When we embarked on our first missionary trip, we committed to a semester of teaching at LCC in Klaipedia, Lithuania, a university built after the Soviet occupation.
+A full semester was a good length of time to begin to immerse ourselves into the culture of a former Soviet bloc country.
 We had to adjust to their view of life and a modernization that was entering the culture too quickly for economics to keep up.

 We also discovered that language can be a challenge when I turned up late for surgery!
 We did not understand how time was marked.
-As it happens, “half seven” (as it was stated in German) was actually 6:30, not 7:30!
+As it happens, “half seven” (as it was stated in German) was 6:30, not 7:30!

 Helen and her husband David confirmed God’s first call to missions at a MissionNext Conference in 2002.
 After three short-term (2-4 month) projects in Lithuania, they joined Wycliffe Bible Translators.
-They then taught for 7 years at Black Forest Academy in Germany.
-Black Forest Academy serves mostly US passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
+They then taught for seven years at Black Forest Academy in Germany.
+Black Forest Academy serves mostly U.S. passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
 Now, back in the States, David continues to serve Wycliffe in a human resources capacity.